aarondaniels/ETL_nifi/README.md

 Both of these containers will connected via a docker network.

 # Set Up
+This project will follow the following workflow as an example.
 ## Install NiFi in a Docker container
 1. Create a network for two containers (MySQL and NiFi containers):
 ```